mb64/LC-interpreter/README.md

 ## Future things

 Really ought to have:
+ - Big enough tests to actually test the GC
  - Add a global term size limit
  - mmap the data stack with a guard page below it
  - Make sure allocations are inlined in the runtime
+ - Benchmarks

 Want to have:
  - Add support for `fix`, let/letrec
  - Nice CLI and REPL

+Probably won't have but would be cool:
+ - Use it in some algorithm that requires strong normalization, like a dependent typechecker or possibly supercompilation by evaluation